REAL ESTATE & CONSTRUCTION LAW | Private property ownership, long-term land lease & short-term land lease

 Long-term land lease (erfpacht)

-A long-term land lease is the right to hold and use someone else’s real estate for a fixed or unlimited price or time, normally against a(n) (annual) payment.
-The long-term land lease is constituted by having land owned by one party leased out to another party for a long period of time.
-Different than the normal lease, long-term land lease is a proprietary right, which can e.g. be mortgaged as security for a loan.
-The long-term land lease is primarily granted by the government and is mainly created because:
+A long-term land lease, also referred to as a long lease, is the right to hold and use someone else’s real estate for a fixed or unlimited time, generally against a(n) (annual) payment (erfpachtcanon).
+The holder of a right of long lease is allowed to use the real estate as if he was the owner, although limitations of use are often included in the deed of long lease.
+The long lease is constituted by having land owned by one party leased out to another party or parties for a long period of time, i.e. generally several decades.
+In contrast to the normal lease, long lease is a proprietary right, which can be mortgaged as security for a monetary claim..
+The long lease is primarily granted by the government and is mainly created because:

-• the government wishes to encourage house-building by persons who cannot (easily) afford to buy land;
+• the government intends to regulate the use, for example to encourage house-building by persons who cannot (easily) afford to buy land;

 • the designated use of land can be regulated by incorporating special requirements into the long-term lease contracts;